 Both the HX80 and the HX99 have zoom lenses built in.
 Both optics share the same full frame equivalent focal length range (4.1-123mm) and have identical aperture specifications (f/3.5-6.4).
 Both cameras offer the same maximum aperture.

 Concerning the storage of imaging data, both the HX80 and the HX99 write their files to SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-HX80 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the HX80 and the HX99 are recent models that are part of the current product line-up.
-The HX80 replaced the earlier Sony HX60, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the HX80 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the HX80 was succeeded by the Sony HX90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.